Atopsxv/Benchmarks/README.md

 # Benchmarks
-Some of these benchmarks are certain and some results can differ to different systems.
+Some of these benchmarks are certain.
+Some results can differ to systems.